pdxdevs/pdxdevs.org/docs/resources/code-of-conduct/README.md

 *   Unwelcome sexual attention.
 This includes, sexualized comments or jokes.
 *   Deliberate intimidation, stalking or following (online or in person).
 *   Advocating for, or encouraging, any of the above behavior.
-*   Sustained disruption of on-topic channels.
-Disruption is only okay in #topic-random because anarchy.

 ## Consequences of Unacceptable Behavior